dynamsoft-docs/barcode-reader-docs-mobile/programming/android/user-guide-v10.2.1100.md

 ---

-# Android User Guide for Barcode Decoding
+# Getting Started with Android

 ## Requirements